GeoNode/geonode.github.com/workshops/devel/_sources/projects/theme.txt

     You can see that the homepage now includes our changes.

 From here you can continue to customize your site_index.html template to suit your needs.
+This workshop will also cover how you can add new pages to your GeoNode project site.

 Other Theming Options
 ---------------------